Books

 Evelyn Hardcastle is murdered again and again and again… and the deadly deed is witnessed on repeat by Aiden Bishop.
 Living the murderous day multiple times, Bishop wakes up afresh each morning in a different body, or “host”, of a guest attending the Blackheath ball that ends when the fatal shot is fired at Evelyn.
 The day will keep repeating and Aiden will continue to be haunted by the brutal events until he can correctly identify the murderer and in turn release himself from the loop.

-A time-traveling take on a country house mystery with a labyrinth plot that both baffles and beguiles, this is an extraordinary intellectual thriller that is as original as it is unique.
+Like Knives Out, this book gives a fresh spin to the classic whodunnit.
+With a labyrinth plot that both baffles and beguiles, The Seven Deaths of Evelyn Hardcastle is also a smart, complex thriller that is as original as it is unique.

 Have we missed any of the best books like Knives Out?
 Let us know in the comments below!